akashche/shell_helper/README.md

     # 10 seconds passed
     > ERROR: Connection timed out (-1)

+####replace

-**replace**: replaces placeholders in the source file using parameters from JSON file and writes results to output file:
+Replaces placeholders in the source file using parameters from JSON file and writes results to output file:

 Source file with placeholders `src.txt`: